Save Ganga Movement: Demands

-The movement is solely aimed at one goal – to prevent the anti-nature, anti-human, anti-environment activities against Ganges and sustain the cultural importance, holiness and age old heritage of the same.
-Though most of the demands are directly related to the pollution and construction works overs Ganges, there are ought to be several demands related indirectly to these.
+The movement is solely aimed at one goal – to prevent the anti-nature, anti-human, anti-environment activities against the Ganges and sustain the cultural importance, holiness and age old heritage of the same.
+Though most of the demands are directly related to the pollution and construction works overs the Ganges, there are ought to be several demands related indirectly to these.

 No construction

-It is demanded that the Upper course of Ganges should be strictly disallowed any kind of damming and construction work.
+It is demanded that any kind of damming or construction work in the upper course of the Ganges should be strictly disallowed.
 It should be declared a Wild River zone and visits by tourists and people to Gangotri National Park should also be regulated and toned down.
 Eco-friendly tourism should replace the present eco-hostile tourism.
-Time-bound steps for non-commercial afforestation of the Uttarakhand should be undertaken and these activities should be carried by the local people, using samplings of local plants.
+Time-bound steps for non-commercial afforestation of the Uttarakhand should be undertaken and these activities should be carried out by the local people, using saplings of local plants.
 This demand was backed by a recent report prepared by the state-funded Wildlife Institute of India that recommended scrapping 34 of the Ganges dam projects, citing environmental concerns.

 Pollution regulation

-Ganga suffer from a large scale pollution due to common practices like bathing, washing, putting flowers and idols into the river creating filthy and unhygienic conditions.
-Dismal civic conditions, bad smell and unavailability of basic amenities like toilets and changing rooms could be seen.
+Ganga suffers from large scale pollution due to common practices like bathing, washing, putting flowers and immersing idols in the river waters that create filthy and unhygienic conditions.
+Dismal civic conditions, bad smell and unavailability of basic amenities like toilets and changing rooms could be experienced.
 Most of the ghats could be seen with a series of iron grills erected on stony platform, laden with heaps of garbage and rotten stuff.
 Animal loitering on ghats, troubling the residents and devotees is the other problem.

 It is necessary to frame some rules and guidelines for the Civic authorities and municipalities to carry out a scheduled and continued cleaning effort from the concerned officials.